gvlos/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Research Fellow at the [Machine Learning Genoa Center](https://malga.unige.it/).
-I am working on reinforcement learning algorithms for studying animal behaviour in odor navigation tasks.
-My supervisor is [Agnese Seminara](http://www3.dicca.unige.it/aseminara/).
+I am a Junior R&D Specialist at [RuleX Innovation Labs](https://www.rulex.ai/).

 My research ambition is to use deep reinforcement learning to address fundamental questions in cognitive neuroscience and develop smarter artificial intelligence algorithms.

-Previously, I worked on machine learning for high energy physics under the supervision of [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) at the [University of Genoa](https://courses.unige.it/10852).
+Previously, I was part of the [Machine Learning Genoa Center](https://malga.unige.it/).
+I worked as a research fellow on reinforcement learning algorithms for studying animal behaviour in odor navigation tasks under the supervision of [Agnese Seminara](http://www3.dicca.unige.it/aseminara/).
+I worked as a master student on machine learning for high energy physics under the supervision of [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/).

 I have been a Summer Student at [CERN](https://home.cern/), working with [Thomas Owen James](https://gitlab.cern.ch/tjames) and [Emilio Meschi](http://meschi.web.cern.ch/meschi/).
 I also interned at the [National Research Council of Italy](https://www.stiima.cnr.it/en/index.php?sez=9), working on deep learning for computer vision with [Vito Renò](https://scholar.google.it/citations?user=K4zb2Q4AAAAJ&hl=it) and [Rosalia Maglietta](https://publications.cnr.it/authors/rosalia.maglietta).